 1211 Ruth St, Sulphur LA

-Louisiana One Health in Action is excited to announce the 5th annual Walk & Wag for One Health 5K Race, 3k Fun Run, and One Health Fair.
-The event will be held at The Grove at Heritage Square in Sulphur on October 26, 2024 in celebration of the International One Health Day.
-It will be Fall themed!
+Louisiana One Health in Action is excited to announce the 6th annual Walk & Wag for One Health 5K Race, 3k Fun Run, and One Health Fair.
+The event will be held at The Grove at Heritage Square in Sulphur on November 1, 2025 in celebration of the International One Health Day.
 The 5K will be a timed competitive race for people only, and the 3k Fun Run will be open to both people and their dogs to celebrate One Health Day together!
 It is an effort to highlight the human/animal bond and to raise awareness of One Health - the interrelationship of Human, Animal, and Environmental Health.
 In addition to the 5K race and 3K fun run, the day will be filled with a variety of ways to have fun and learn about One Health while celebrating the human and animal bond.

 Participants will have fun learning about One Health and One Health topics at the Kids Zone, Dog Zone, and Educational Zone.